Dental General Information

-- A copy of the candidate’s diploma from a CODA-accredited dental hygiene program must be provided in order for the profile to be valid.
+- A copy of the candidate’s diploma from a CODA-accredited dental program must be provided in order for the profile to be valid.
 This document can be uploaded into the profile, faxed, or emailed to the SRTA office.
-Candidates who have not formally graduated from their dental hygiene program are required to secure certification from their Dean or Program Director stating:
+Candidates who have not formally graduated from their dental program are required to secure certification from their Dean or Program Director stating:

 - The candidate is eligible and in the last semester of the graduation requirements.